Human Rights

 Preventing Harassment and Promoting Diversity, Equity, and Inclusion

 The Olympus Global Code of Conduct states that "Our Behaviors" are the expression of "Our Core Values" through our day-to-day activities.
 The Code of Conduct places the highest value on "Respectful Behavior."
-The Olympus Group does not tolerate harassment or discrimination based on personal characteristics such as age, gender, race, sexual orientation, gender identification, socioeconomic status, ethnicity, (dis)abilities, nationality and culture, language, religion, opinions, political stance, experience, or career backgrounds.
+In its Diversity, Equity, and Inclusion (DEI) Statement, the Olympus Group states that it “respects differences in age, gender, race, sexual orientation, gender identification, socio-economic status, ethnicity, dis(abilities), nationality and culture, language, religion, opinions, political stance, experience, or career backgrounds.”
+Further, the Olympus Group does not tolerate harassment or discrimination based on personal characteristics.
 Olympus makes every effort to prevent workplace harassment by itemizing concrete prohibitions on sexual and other types of harassment in the employment regulations.

 We also hold regular harassment prevention training programs for managers, who are responsible for creating a culture of respect in the workplace, to widen their understanding and to ensure harassment-free offices.